It’s never good to make mistakes. But making Facebook marketing mistakes can cost you.

 - Avoid dry and boring content

-- Add relevant and catch images
+- Add relevant and catchy images

-- Don’t hesitate to post video content
+- Don’t hesitate to post video content like reels

 - Ask questions and engage your fans

 - Reply to comments and find the hidden ones